-- 1. The date and place of the expulsion hearing; - A statement of the specific facts, charges and offenses upon which the proposed expulsion is based; - 3.
-A copy of UPCS's disciplinary rules which relate to the alleged violation;
+- 1. The date and place of the expulsion hearing; - 2.
+A statement of the specific facts, charges and offenses upon which the proposed expulsion is based; - 3.
+A copy of UPCS's disciplinary rules which relate to the alleged violation; - 4.
+Notification of the student's or parent/guardian's obligation to provide information about the student's status at UPCS to any other school district or school to which the student seeks enrollment;